 Instructions

-- Preheat oven to 350F. (regular bake setting/not fan assisted) Grease an 8×8-inch baking pan and line the bottom and two sides with parchment paper, allowing the paper to extend over the edges by an inch or so (to use as handles to lift out of the pan later on). *Alternately, you can double the ingredients and make in a 9×13-inch baking pan.
+- Preheat oven to 350F. (regular bake setting/not fan assisted) Grease an 8×8-inch baking pan and line the bottom and two sides with parchment paper, allowing the paper to extend over the edges by an inch or so (to use as handles to lift out of the pan later on).
+(You can also double the ingredients and make them in a 9×13-inch baking pan.)

-- Make the date filling: Combine the dates, white sugar and water in a medium saucepan.
+- Make the date filling (do ahead!): Combine the dates, white sugar and water in a medium saucepan.
 Stir to combine.
 Heat over medium heat, stirring regularly.
 Bring mixture just to a full boil.
 Remove from heat.
 Stir in lemon juice.
-Allow to cool almost completely before proceeding.
-(If you put hot filling over your flour/butter crumb, the butter will melt and change the texture of the base.
-It will cool more quickly if you remove from the saucepan to a bowl and stir or you can even pop into the fridge for a few minutes).
+Transfer the date filling to a bowl and refrigerate for 1 hour to cool completely.

-- In a large bowl, stir together the oats, flour and light brown sugar.
-Add the cold butter pieces to the flour mixture and cut in with a pastry cutter, until the butter pieces are evenly pea-sized.
-(Alternately, use your fingertips to rub it into the flour mixture).
+- Make the base and topping: In a large bowl, stir together the oats, flour and light brown sugar.
+Add the cold butter pieces to the flour mixture and cut in with a pastry cutter (or use your fingertips to rub the butter into the flour) until the butter pieces are evenly pea-sized.
 In a small bowl, stir together the baking soda and hot water until the soda is dissolved.
 Sprinkle over the flour/butter mixture and stir in.

-- Bake in preheated oven for 18-20 minutes, until golden brown and set.
-Baking time should be similar for both an 8×8-inch pan or a 9×13-inch pan.
-Remove the pan from the oven to a wire rack, allowing them to cool completely in the pan, before lifting out by the parchment "handles" to a cutting board.
-Cut into 2-inch x 2-inch squares.
+- Bake in preheated oven for 18-24 minutes, until golden brown and set.
+(Baking time should be similar for both an 8×8-inch pan or a 9×13-inch pan.)
+Remove the pan from the oven to a wire rack, allowing it to cool completely in the pan before lifting out by the parchment "handles" to a cutting board.
+Cut into sixteen 2×2-inch squares or nine 3×3-inch squares.
+(I like to refrigerate the squares in the pan before cutting, as they cut more neatly.)

-- Store in an airtight container or freeze, for longer storage.
+- Store in an airtight container in the refrigerator for up to 1 week or freeze for up to 3 months, for longer storage.

 Notes